-There are plenty of great free and paid solutions that make reporting easier (see some in Aaron Levy’s recent roundup), but most people overlook AdWords Scripts because they’re worried that this may be too advanced for them.
+There are plenty of great free and paid solutions that make reporting easier (you can find some in Aaron Levy’s free PPC tools roundup).

 Deciding which of these three scripts is best for you depends on the desired output and your level of comfort with writing SQL, digging up field names in Google’s documentation, and manipulating data yourself in the spreadsheet after it’s been imported automatically.

 Script 1: You Know How to Write Simple SQL

 If you just need a quick dump of Google Ads data into a Google Sheet, check out the add-on for Google Sheets first.
 It’s by far the easiest way to get started.

 But in my own experience, it doesn’t cover all the report types available in the API so if you’re familiar with SQL and need something more than what the add-on provides, try this script.